 Please register for ACR here: https://acr2.apx.com/mymodule/mypage.asp

-Once in receipt of the email instructions for submitting the required documentation please provide the following to ACR to facilitate the remainder of your registration:
+Upon receipt of the email instructions for submitting the required documentation, please provide the following to ACR to facilitate the remainder of your registration:

 The ICAO has outlined specific criteria for how it qualifies registries and projects to comply with CORISA and specifics on which registries and project types are approved to date.
 Note that the ICAO has a rolling application process for new registries and project types.
 CME Group will continue to monitor additions to the ICAO list of approved offset providers and projects and may enable additional registries and projects to deliver into the GEO contract over time.
 Advanced notice will be provided to the market ahead of such action.

 While CORSIA sets the foundation for the GEO contract, carbon offsets that fall under this program should appeal to a wide range of firms that are looking to reduce carbon emissions in a meaningful way.
 The criteria for CORSIA was chosen as it was established for over four years and verified through a standardized process under UN guidance.

 The GEO contract is a “seller’s option” contract, meaning that a firm that expires short with intent of making delivery against the futures contract selects which eligible registry it will delivery carbon offsets from.
 All participants that chose to make or take delivery must be registered with CBL and with the three eligible carbon registries ahead of futures expiration.
 Firms taking delivery will receive an offset credit from a registry and project that meets the CORSIA criteria.

 There is no CBL application, but clients may register for EMA through CBL. .
 Applicants must provide Supplemental Evidentiary Documentation:

 Each GEO-eligible registry has its own set of requirements and supplemental documents.

 GEO futures can be electronically through CME Globex or cleared as block transactions via CME Clearport.